madison-4/alx-system_engineering-devops/0x00-shell_basics/README.md

 # About
-This directory holds files on simple scripts for basic nshell commands
+This directory holds files on simple scripts for basic nshell commands Now the files have to be made executable (chmod a+x) to be run On bash type 'man ch' to learm more about file permissions
 ## 0-current_working_directory
 Print the current working directory
 ## 1-listit